colzboppo/insection/README.md

 insection("selector")
 ```

-Insection will add `selector-cue` onto any html elements that match the given selector class.
+Insection will replace `selector` class and add `selector-cue` class onto any html elements that match the selector.

-Insection will replace this with `selector-vue` when the element is either scrolled into view, or already in view.
+Insection will replace the class with `selector-vue` when the element is either scrolled into view, or already in view.

 You can then add CSS styles and animations with the classes provided to reflect items coming into view.